alexismack/Portfolio/README.md

 # Alexis Mack - Full Stack  Developer

-I am a Full Stack Developer currently located in Palo Alto, California.
+I am a student currently located in Palo Alto, California.
 This showcases my experience, education, recent projects, technical skill stack, contact information, and a little bit more about me.